 Use Case Assumptions

 In this example use case guide, we'll cover how to allow users to register and login to your site via pop-up and links.
-We consider that you have already bought the CM Registration plugin, but not installed it.
+We consider that you have already bought the WordPress Registration Form Plugin, but not installed it.